maryamhgf/FTP-/README.md

 3. Retrieve: after this command you are asked to insert file name. server will send the file in 10000B parts.

 For new command client should establish a new connection.

+A record of clients commands and server responses will be shown in server terminal.